defold/doc/docs/en/tutorials/runner.md

 ![Hero spinescene](images/runner/2/hero_spinescene.png)

 ::: sidenote
 The file *hero.spinejson* has been exported in Spine JSON format.
-You will need the Spine or Dragon Bones animation software to be able to create such files.
+You will need the Spine animation software to be able to create such files.
 If you want to use other animation software you can export your animations as sprite-sheets and use them as flip-book animations either from *Tile Source* or *Atlas* resources.
 See the manual on [Animation](/manuals/animation) for more information.
 :::

 ### Building the game object